 How we protect and promote competition and consumer welfare

 - Enforcing consumer protection law – we enforce a wide range of consumer protection legislation.
-We have a variety of enforcement tools to tackle illegal business practices.
+We have a variety of enforcement tools to tackle illegal practices by traders.
 Read more about consumer enforcement.

-- Encouraging business compliance – we aim to create a culture of compliance by helping businesses to comply with the law.
+- Encouraging business compliance– we aim to foster a culture of business compliance by informing businesses of how to comply with the law.
 Find out how to make sure your business complies.

-- Alternative Dispute Resolution – we have a role in relation to Alternative Dispute Resolution processes that aim to resolve disputes between consumers and traders out-of-court.
-Find out about Alternative Dispute Resolution.
+- Alternative Dispute Resolution– we assess applications from parties that wish to become Alternative Dispute Resolution (ADR) entities.
+ADRs aim to resolve disputes between consumers and traders out-of-court.
+Find out more about Alternative Dispute Resolution.

 You can find out more about our functions, activities and vision in our Strategy Statement.

 The CCPC is governed by an Executive Chairperson and Commission structure.
 The CCPC’s organisation chart can be seen here.